suralc/pvra/README.md

 # Php Version Requirement Analyser

 This repository contains a library and a console application to validate your php files' version requirements.
-The library makes heavy use of [the PHP-Parser library](https://github.com/nikic/PHP-Parser)
+The library makes heavy use of [the PHP-Parser library](https://github.com/nikic/PHP-Parser).
+Everything here is quite moving, if you want to use the library component yourself you may want to lock your dependencies on a specific tag.

 [![Build Status](https://travis-ci.org/suralc/pvra.svg?branch=master)](https://travis-ci.org/suralc/pvra)
 [![Dependency Status](https://www.versioneye.com/user/projects/546643934de5ef5022000056/badge.svg?style=flat)](https://www.versioneye.com/user/projects/546643934de5ef5022000056)